tummetott/reticle.nvim/.github/README.md

     -- By default, nvim highlights the cursorline number only when the cursorline setting is -- switched on.
-When enabeling the following setting, the cursorline number -- of every window is always highlighted always_show_cl_number = true,
+When enabeling the following setting, the cursorline number -- of every window is always highlighted, regardless of the setting always_show_cl_number = true,
 }
 ```

+##### Change highlight groups

-Change the highlight of the `CursorLine` `CursorColumn` hl-group as usual:
+Change the `CursorLine`, `CursorColumn` and `CursorLineNr` hl-group as usual:

 <details><summary>With ex command:</summary>

 ```
--- Set color with RGB value
-:highlight CursorLine guibg=#FF0000
+-- Set color explicitly by defining a RGB value :highlight CursorLine guibg=#FF0000

 -- Link to other hl-group